dd2480-spring-2025-group-1/sir-lancebot/report.md

 Optional (point 6): How would you put your work in context with best software engineering practice?

 Optional (point 7): Is there something special you want to mention here?
+* We drew our UML class diagram in a scalable and reproducible way.
+We achieved this using `mermaid.js`, a javascript-based diagramming and charting tool that renders markdown-inspired text definitions to create and modify diagrams dynamically.
+The source file is currently stored as `adventure-classes.mmd` in the root directory, and can be rendered in real-time as HTML (see `adventure-classes.html`).